NVIDIA-Omniverse/kit-extension-sample-scatter/exts/omni.example.ui_scatter_tool/Tutorial/Scatter_Tool_Guide.md

 This section will introduce `command.py` and briefly review its importance to the scatter tool.

-Navigate to `command.py` in the `exts` folder and to review what's inside.
+Navigate to `command.py` in the `exts` folder and review what's inside.

-At the start of the `ScatterCreatePointInstancerCommand` class, you will notice that we have added a comment of the arguments used and a description of each.
+At the start of the `ScatterCreatePointInstancerCommand` class, the docstring provides descriptions for each of the parameters.

 ```python
     """